stalwartlabs/website/docs/storage/backends/mysql.md

 - `database`: The name of the database to connect to within the MySQL server.
 - `user`: The username used to log in to the MySQL database.
 - `password`: The password associated with the specified user.
+- `max-allowed-packet`: The maximum size of the packet (specified in bytes) that can be sent to or received from the MySQL server.
+The default value is `4MB`.
 - `timeout.wait`: Defines the maximum time the system should wait for a response from the MySQL server before timing out.
 The time is specified as a string, such as `"15s"` for 15 seconds.

 ### Connection Pool